Kamm Visits Beijing and Hong Kong for Talks with Chinese Officials and Foreign Diplomats

 Of special significance, Article 24 stipulates that if the deceased prisoner is a member of an ethnic minority, “handling of the body should respect ethnic traditions.”

 I immediately informed Mandie McKeown, who confirmed receipt and advised that she would find a way to forward the regulations to the family.
 She succeeded in doing so.
-The family immediately contacted the prison authorities and demanded that they act in accordance with the regulations.
-The authorities relented, and early on the morning of July 16, Tenzin Delek’s sister and niece, together with a small group of monks and nuns were taken by car to Chuandong Prison.
+The family contacted the prison authorities right away and demanded that they act in accordance with the regulations.
+The authorities relented, and early on the morning of July 16, Tenzin Delek’s sister and niece, together with a small group of monks and nuns, were taken by car to Chuandong Prison.
 They arrived around 9 AM at this dreaded place and were allowed to enter.
 They were taken to a room near the crematorium.

 The monks washed and anointed the body and changed his clothes from prison garb to monk’s robes.
 The family was able to pay its respects for about 30 minutes.
 Tenzin Delek was cremated at around 10 AM.
 The monks were entrusted with the Rinpoche’s ashes and they set out for Orthok Monastery.